AmoghPai19/Billing-System/README.md

  --Save bill details to a file.

+### 3.Calculate Change:
-3.Calculate Change: Determine the change to be returned to the customer based on the cash provided.
+Determine the change to be returned to the customer based on the cash provided.

-4.File Handling:
+### 4.File Handling:

 -Inventory data is stored in inventory.txt.

 -Bill details are stored in Bill.txt.

+### 5.User-Friendly Interface:
-5.User-Friendly Interface: A simple menu-driven interface to navigate through different features.
+A simple menu-driven interface to navigate through different features.

 ## How It Works

 ### 1. Update Inventory

-Select the option to update inventory.
+-Select the option to update inventory.

-Enter the item name, rate, and quantity.
+-Enter the item name, rate, and quantity.

-The item is added to inventory.txt.
+-The item is added to inventory.txt.

 ### 2. Generate Bill

-Select the option to generate a bill.
+-Select the option to generate a bill.

-Add items to the bill by specifying their name and quantity.
+-Add items to the bill by specifying their name and quantity.

-The system checks inventory availability:
+-The system checks inventory availability:

-If the item is available, it calculates the cost and updates the inventory.
+-If the item is available, it calculates the cost and updates the inventory.

-If the item is out of stock, it notifies the user.
+-If the item is out of stock, it notifies the user.

-Save the bill details in Bill.txt.
+-Save the bill details in Bill.txt.

-Optionally, calculate the change to be returned to the customer.
+-Optionally, calculate the change to be returned to the customer.

 ### 3. Exit